RKKoranteng/blog/_posts/2024-08-28-collaborative-culture.md

 ---
-title: 'Build a Collaborative Culture for Agile Transformation'
+title: '08 - Build a Collaborative Culture for Agile Transformation'
 author: Richard Koranteng
 date: 2024-08-28 15:00:00 -0600
 description:  Create a culture that brings people together and fuels your Agile success.